CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ## Files larger than 5 GB

-Since the openstack command does not support uploading files larger than 5GB, we can use Swift to upload a so-called _Static Large Object_ (SLO).
+Since the OpenStack command does not support uploading files larger than 5GB, we can use Swift to upload a so-called _Static Large Object_ (SLO).

 According to [https://docs.openstack.org/python-swiftclient/latest/cli/index.html#more-complex-examples](https://docs.openstack.org/python-swiftclient/latest/cli/index.html#more-complex-examples){:target="_blank"}: